tachwali/SelfDrivingCars/CarND-Vehicle-Detection/README.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

+The following implementation issues were found during working on this project:

-1- set HOG 1-2 cell sizes similar to car features : e.g. 1 x cell == tail light.
+1- Setting HOG cell sizes should be similar to car features : e.g. 1 x cell == tail light.
 2 x cells == registration plate.

-2- set HOG block size should be roughly able to capture the larger car features e.g. back window, door, bumper, etc.
+2- Setting HOG block size should be roughly able to capture the larger car features e.g. back window, door, bumper, etc.

-3- Warning: when dealing with image data that was extracted from video, you may be dealing with sequences of images where your target object (vehicles in this case) appear almost identical in a whole series of images.
+3- When dealing with image data that was extracted from video, the classifier is dealing with sequences of images where the target object (vehicles in this case) appear almost identical in a whole series of images.
 In such a case, even a randomized train-test split will be subject to overfitting because images in the training set may be nearly identical to images in the test set.
-For the subset of images used in the next several quizzes, this is not a problem, but to optimize your classifier for the project, you may need to worry about time-series of images!
+For the subset of images used in the next several quizzes, this is not a problem, but to optimize your classifier for the project, time-series of images should be avoided.

-4-If you have to append training data then make sure to cut it at 64x64 since search windows asssume that
+4- When trying to augment training data, I have to make sure to cut additional images at 64x64 since search windows and remaining training images are at that size.

-5-increasing the overlap will increase the multiple detection over the same car 6- the size of the window was also important in obtaining good detection
+5- Increasing the overlap will increase the multiple detection over the same car

+6- The size of the window was very critical and sensitive parameter in obtaining good detection.